-- The Designated Teacher works with the Virtual School Headteacher to discuss how looked after children Pupil Premium funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan. - The Designated Teacher will work with the Virtual School Headteacher to promote the educational achievement of previously looked after children.
+- The Designated Teacher works with the Virtual School Head to discuss how looked after children's Pupil Premium's funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan. - The Designated Teacher will work with the Virtual School Headteacher to promote the educational achievement of previously looked after children.